 What will you find here?

 Our congregation is a place where Jewish and non-Jewish people gather to worship the God of Abraham, Isaac and Jacob.
 We study the Tenach (Jewish Scriptures) and the Brit Chadashah (New Covenant) as one text.
 Since we recognize that the foundations of our faith are Jewish, we emphasize and express our Jewish heritage through biblically based, culturally relevant worship and holiday observances.
-In addition, we endeavor to develop a Messianic mishpochah (family) pursues healthy, loving, spiritual relationships through the framework of a believing, caring community.
+In addition, we endeavor to develop a Messianic mishpochah (family) that pursues healthy, loving, spiritual relationships through the framework of a believing, caring community.

 What is the basis for our beliefs?